-There is a network of small veins (blood vessels) in the lining of the anal canal .
-These veins sometimes get bigger and have more blood than normal.
-The veins fill with blood and the tissue that covers later can form in one or more small protuberances called piles.
+There is a network of small veins (blood vessels) in the lining of the anal canal.
+These veins sometimes get bigger and have more blood than usual.
+The veins fill with blood, and the tissue that covers later can form in one or more small lumps called piles.

 Some people develop internal and external hemorrhoids at the same time.

-The symptoms vary from mild and temporary, to persistent and painful .
-In many cases, the piles are small and the symptoms disappear without treatment.
-If necessary, the treatment is usually effective.
-There are several treatment options, which we detail later.
+The symptoms vary from mild and temporary to persistent and painful.
+In many cases, the piles are small, and the symptoms disappear without treatment.
+If necessary, the treatment is usually adequate.
+There are several treatment options, which we will detail later.

 - Bleeding without pain

 - Itching or irritation in the anal area.

 - Discomfort and pain in the same place.

 - Lumps and swelling in the anal region.

 The symptoms can be unpleasant or alarming, but generally, they are not a cause for concern.